Embassy of the State of Qatar, Nigeria

 The Embassy of the State of Qatar, Nigeria is a diplomatic mission of the state of Qatar in Nigeria.
 It is the only representation of the state of Qatar in Nigeria.
 The embassy serves the Cameroon, Gabon and Sao Tome and was opened in the Federal Republic of Nigeria on 13 December 2013.
 The Mission is currently headed by Ambassador Dr. Ali bin Ghanim Alhajri.
+The embassy is located at 2130 Sunrise Hills Estate, Asokoro District of FCT Abuja.